How did we first taste Shapla Chingri?

 - In a saucepan, take 1/2 a litre of water with a tsp of salt and boil it.
 Once the water has boiled, add the stems and continue simmering for about 3 - 4 minutes.
 Then strain and keep the soft stems aside.

-- In a frying pan, take 2 tbsp of mustard oil and when it becomes hot, add the prawns and shallow fry them.
-It takes about 3 -4 minutes and using a spatula, take the prawns out and keep aside.
+- In a frying pan or kadai, take 1 tbsp of mustard oil and when it becomes hot, add the prawns and shallow fry them.
+It takes about 2 -3 minutes and using a spatula, take the prawns out and keep aside.

 - Let the seeds splutter and then add the shapla and increase the temp.
-Add turmeric powder and a little bit of salt and cook for about five minutes.
+Add a little bit of salt and give it a stir.
+Then cover and lower the temperature and let it cook for 5 to 8 minutes until the shapla stems have become soft.

-- Then add the mustard paste and continue cooking.
+- Remove the cover and add the mustard paste and continue cooking.
 The stems will release water, so keep the heat on high.
+Add the prawns and gently stir once.

 - Add sugar and check the salt.

-- Finally when the water has evaporated, add the prawns and more green chilies if you like.
-Stir everything together and cook for 5 - 8 minutes more.
+- Finally when the water has evaporated, add more split green chilies and drizzle some mustard oil.
+Stir everything together and cook for 5 - 8 minutes more. till it has become mushy but the stems are still whole.